 Years 7, 8 and 9

-Girls focus on practical participation, exploration and appreciation of music, and developing their confidence.
+Students focus on practical participation, exploration and appreciation of music, and developing their confidence.
 Students improve their knowledge of the elements of music and gain a deeper understanding of the concepts of music through analysis, listening, research, performing and composing a wide variety of music.
-Girls are exposed to everything from Elvis to Pachelbel’s Canon.
-Focus is on practical musicianship and developing vocal performance ability to enable all girls access to the GCSE music curriculum.
+Students are exposed to everything from Elvis to Pachelbel’s Canon.
+Focus is on practical musicianship and developing vocal performance ability to enable all students access to the GCSE music curriculum.

 Years 10 and 11: GCSE